petabyt/fudge/docs/help.md

 **SIMPLE SETUP**: Press the WPS button on your router for 3 seconds and wait until your camera confirms a connection.

 **MANUAL SETUP**: Select your WiFi network and punch in password on the camera.

+## Bluetooth
+Sorry, Fudge does not support bluetooth yet.